-The 1,000 Watt inverter converts 12-volt electricity from your batteries into 120-volt power.
+The inverter is a DC to AC, 1,000 Watt inverter, that converts 12-volt electricity from your batteries into 120-volt power.
 Operation of the inverter is controlled from the main touch screen on the first favorites page.
-The inverter powers the TV's/ Entertainment devices and additional labeled 120-volt receptacles.
+The inverter powers the TV's/Entertainment devices and additional labeled 120-volt outlets.
+To operate these outlets, the inverter must be ON, unless connected to shoreline power.